Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Remark concerning generalizability of the results to realistic basis sets, and analytical expression of the magic proxies

 and for the mana:

-We indeed check that at their common maximum $\theta(\ell^\star)=-\pi/8$, these two quantities take respective values $\log(4/3)\simeq 0.227(6)$ and $\log\left(\tfrac{1}{2}+\tfrac{1}{\sqrt 2}\right)\simeq 0.188(2)$, as can be directly checked in Fig.~\ref{fig:magic_vs_distance}.
-Though not scalable to more realistic basis sets and/or larger systems, one can therefore in principle prove the coincidence with the maximal extrinsic curvature point of the FCI binding curve.
+We indeed check that the analytic maxima of these two quantities occur at $\theta=-\pi/8$, where they take the respective values $\log(4/3)\simeq 0.287(6)$ and $\log\left(\tfrac{1}{2}+\tfrac{1}{\sqrt 2}\right)\simeq 0.188(2)$, as can be directly checked in Fig.~\ref{fig:magic_vs_distance}.
+Though not scalable to more realistic basis sets and/or larger systems, this analytic result helps explain why the STO-3G magic peak lies very close to the maximal extrinsic-curvature point of the FCI binding curve, without requiring that the two coincide exactly.